 Another issue with the text is that it can be hard to take in all the information when doing short, intense intervals.
 A graphic presentation would go a long way.

-But for anything over a minute, the lap button just makes sense.
-If you are the type of person who wants to obsessively execute intervals, then it's best to be in control of when you start, instead of hammering away through sketchy traffic just because your computer is beeping at you to go.
+But big picture, the Dash is great for intervals.
+If you are the type of person who wants to obsessively execute power-based workouts, then it's best to be in control of when you start, instead of hammering away through sketchy traffic just because your computer is beeping at you to go.

 What the workouts are based on: FTP